Nora

-Nora is an open-source control plane for self-hosted agent operations.
-It gives technical teams a single place to deploy agent runtimes into isolated environments, manage LLM provider keys, access chat, logs, and terminal workflows, connect integrations and channels, and monitor runtime activity — all from one dashboard.
-Nora is licensed under Apache 2.0, which means you can self-host it, modify it, use it commercially, and build on top of it without restriction.
-The core value proposition is straightforward: if you care about infrastructure control, observability, repeatable operations, and a trustworthy operator surface, Nora helps you stand up a usable agent control plane faster than building your own.
-It is designed to be credible for serious operator use — individual builders can run it on a single machine, internal platform teams can standardize on it, and larger teams can keep full infrastructure control without giving up the open-source trust model.
+The self-hosted AI agent ops platform.Deploy, monitor, and operate OpenClaw and Hermes runtimes from one operator surface — runtime-neutral, Apache 2.0, and on infrastructure you control.
+Nora gives technical teams a single place to deploy agent runtimes into isolated environments, manage LLM provider keys, access chat, logs, terminal, and live filesystem workflows, connect integrations and channels, and monitor runtime activity, all from one dashboard.
+The core value is straightforward: if you care about infrastructure control, observability, repeatable operations, and a trustworthy operator surface, Nora gets you to a usable ops platform faster than building one.
+It is designed for serious operator use — individual builders can run it on a single machine, internal platform teams can standardize on it, and larger teams can keep full infrastructure control without giving up the open-source trust model.

 Key capabilities